FREQUENTLY ASKED QUESTIONS ABOUT MEDIATION

 Where are mediations held?

-Mediations are usually held in the conference room next to Courtroom 205, second floor of the Courthouse, 270 East Main Street, Batavia.
+Mediations are held at the Courthouse.
+On the day of your mediation, please come to the mediation office next to Courtroom 205, second floor of the Courthouse, 270 East Main Street, Batavia 45103.
 When you get to the Courthouse, you will enter through the security screening, go to the second floor public lobby by stairs or elevator, turn left, and take the long hallway all the way to the far end of the Courthouse.
 Courtroom 205 will be straight ahead at the end of the hallway.
-The conference room will be the last door on your right before the courtroom.
-If your mediation has been changed to the Law Library or other place in the Courthouse, you will be directed to that location.
+The Mediation Office will be the last door on your left before the courtroom.

 Many cases can be resolved through reasonable discussions.
 An experienced mediator can help the parties find a reasonable, practical, or creative solution that they may have overlooked.
 Mediation, with the chance to talk privately with the mediator, has a better opportunity to reach a resolution than a possibly tense or difficult one-on-one negotiation.
 Mediation also helps save the parties money and time, and avoids the risk of trial.